gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Dependency on library in a different project using configuration-on-demand
 - Failure cases where: project does not exist, library does not exist, invalid linkage

-## Story: Add hooks to allow the customization of the generated Visual Studio files

-- Expose `visualStudio` extension with `solutions` container of `VisualStudioSolution` and `projects` container of `VisualStudioProject`
-- Add `VisualStudioSolution.solutionFile.withText(Action<? super StringBuilder>)` to modify the solution files.
-- Add `VisualStudioProject.projectFile.withXml(Action<? super XmlProvider>)` and
-  `VisualStudioProject.filtersFile.withXml(Action<? super XmlProvider>)` to modify these files

 ## Story: Create functional Visual Studio solution for multi-project build with multiple components

 - Change `VisualStudioProjectRegistry` so that it is responsible for locating a VisualStudioProjectConfiguration base on the NativeDependencySet,